 When a youth soccer team, aged between 11 and 16, along with their 25-year-old assistant coach, went to explore the Tham Luang cave on June 23, 2018, no one expected it to lead to chaos.
-However, that’s precisely what happened since heavy rainfall quickly flooded the complex natural cave system under the Doi Nang Non mountains in Thailand, trapping all 13 of them deep within.
+However, that’s precisely what happened since heavy rainfall quickly flooded the complex natural cave system under the Doi Nang Non-mountains in Thailand, trapping all 13 of them deep within.
 They actually weren’t discovered until nine days later, and it took eight more days to bring them to complete safety, as carefully chronicled on Amazon Prime’s survival drama ‘Thirteen Lives.’

 The blissfully surprising aspect, though, is that every single one of them not only made it out alive, but they were also largely physically unharmed despite even the sedation for the rescue.
-Yet unfortunately, two local Thai divers (Navy SEAL officers) lost their lives due to different reasons related to the extensive, intense operation — Saman Gunan as well as Beirut Pakbara.
-So now, if you wish to learn more about the latter’s painfully tragic demise, in particular, we’ve got all the publicly available details for you.
+Yet, unfortunately, two local Thai divers (Navy SEAL officers) lost their lives due to different reasons related to the extensive, intense operation — Saman Gunan as well as Beirut Pakbara.
+So now, if you wish to learn more about the latter’s painfully tragic demise, we’ve got all the publicly available details for you.

 In late December 2019, Petty Officer First Class Beirut Pakbara died from a rare infection he’d contracted more than 17 months prior in his efforts to rescue the 12 youngsters and their devoted coach.
 He had been receiving treatment throughout this period, but his condition still worsened until it reached the point of no return after the infection got into his bloodstream, according to reports.
 His mother even claimed he’d been in and out of the hospital since the mission, yet it didn’t make a difference in the long run.